mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 The optional *OutputReportWorkspace* property returns a table workspace summarizing the diagnostics.
 The table has six columns:

 #.
 'WorkspaceIndex'
 #.
-'UserMask': Holds non-zero values for spectra masked by *MaskedDetectors* and *MaskedComponents*.
+'UserMask': Holds non-zero values for spectra masked by the default mask, *MaskedDetectors* and *MaskedComponents*.
 #.
 'ElasticIntensity': Holds the value of integrated elastic peaks used for the diagnostics.
 #.
 'IntensityDiagnosed': Holds non-zero values for spectra diagnosed as 'bad' in elastic peak diagnostics.
 #.
 'FlagBkg': Holds the value of the flat backgrounds used for the diagnostics.